crossplane-contrib/provider-rook/INSTALL.md

-# Building and Installing the Crossplane Rook Stack
+# Building and Installing the Crossplane Rook Provider

 `provider-rook` is composed of a golang project and can be built directly with standard `golang` tools.
 We currently support two different platforms for building: